 Photo: Jeyakumaran Mayooresan / Unsplash

-Singapore’s Little India transforms into a vibrant hub of lights, decorations, and cultural performances during Diwali.
+Little India tops the Singapore Travel Guide, transforming into a vibrant hub of lights, decorations, and cultural performances during Diwali.
 This makes it one of the best places to visit during the Diwali vacation.
 The streets come alive with stunning light arches and beautifully decorated temples like the Sri Veeramakaliamman Temple.
 Shoppers can explore the Deepavali Festival Village for traditional sweets, decorations, and ethnic wear.
 Mustafa Centre, a 24-hour shopping complex, is a great place to buy Diwali gifts and gold jewellery.

 Nearest Airport: Changi Airport (20 km)